runthee/MidnightCore/README.md

 * This package allows you to Systemless-ly switch Media files such as boot animations, System UI sounds, lock screen sounds etc. Just a quick Reboot and you're good to go!
 Choose from a range of devices to apply files from!
 ### MidnightMake: MidnightFonts Add-On
 * A simple add-on for MidnightFonts that allows you to create recovery flashable zips of the fonts available.
 This is for those who are switching ROM's or are leaving root behind or whatever reason!
+### MidnightMisc
+* This package gives users a couple of tools and utilities that make debugging and other things easier.
+It is a home for any modifications or tools that do not need a home of their own.
+Will be regularly updated with user requests!

 After flashing, type 'midnight' in a terminal to begin.